 - The "Phantom of Baker Street" movie has Hiroki Sawada remove his shoes and stand at the ledge of the balcony (living in a company's skyscraper) before cutting away to a scene minutes later when his superiors, who have been trying to get into his room, find his shoes...

 - In the first chapter of Zodiac PI, a student's body is found hung behind the gym.
 The fact that her shoes are kicked off, helter-skelter, is taken at first as a sign that it she committed suicide - but Lili, her classmate, remembers that the girl was always very neat and tidy in life, and would doubtless have put her shoes down neatly.
 She then deduces that the real killer hung her body there, walked away backwards in her own shoes to leave no second trail, and then threw her shoes towards her body.

-- At one point in Tokyo Godfathers, a character notes that if he wanted to kill himself, he'd take his shoes off and jump off a bridge.
-Behind him, a woman is preparing to do exactly that.
-Thankfully, he realizes it and stops her.
+- At one point in Tokyo Godfathers, a character notes that if she wanted to kill herself, she'd take her shoes off and jump off a bridge.
+Behind her, a woman is preparing to do exactly that.
+Thankfully, she realizes it and stops her.

 - In the 1966 Japanese movie The Face of Another, a young woman takes off her shoes before walking into the sea to end her life.

 - Takashi Ishii's Freeze Me has Chihiro remove not just her shoes and socks, but strip down to her birthday suit before stepping onto her apartment terrace, where she disappears in a flash of lightning.
 It's presumed that she jumped to her doom at that moment.
 This is done to slough the shame of her past before stepping into the afterlife.